 Interested in participating in the Colorado Lullaby Project?
-Fall Enrollment for families is coming soon for Fall 2021.
+Winter Enrollment for families is coming soon in Fall 2021.

 Among our team are graduate and undergraduate College of Music student Teaching Artists.
 They received intensive training with Carnegie Halls's Lullaby Project creator, Tom Cabaniss, and Arts Health leader, Molly Sturges.
 As experienced performers and top tier humans their diverse backgrounds are integral to making the Colorado Lullaby Project possible.